Free Auto Insurance Comparison

 Tennessee Car Culture

 When it comes to cars in Tennessee, those who live in Tennessee have an interesting attitude about their cars.
 They view cars as practical and important, for most jobs are not in the city center and people need their cars to get them from Point A to Point B.

 Despite the practical attitude about cars, Tennesseeans also love their cars and want them to be big, loud, and flashy.
 This could mean anything from owning an expensive car to getting your car a flashy paint job.

 So in Tennessee, cars are viewed as both practical and as a status symbol.

 Tennessee Minimum Coverage

-If you do not have insurance, you should not take the risk of driving without it in Tennessee.
+If you do not have any coverage, you should not take the risk of driving without auto insurance in Tennessee.
 You could face up to a $300 fine, have your car taken away, and have your license revoked.

 All for not having insurance.

 When it comes to which states have the highest and lowest amount of people insured, an organization known as the Insurance Information Institute came up with a list of top 10 states where the highest and lowest percentage of the population were insured.
 This list also shows where the other states fall in terms of how many people are insured.

 Tennessee ranks number five on the list of the highest amount of the population insured, with 20 percent of the population uninsured and driving without insurance.
 This means that out of the 5,330,937 people registered in the state of Tennessee, 1.1.
 Million of you are driving without insurance.